 ’Sex and the City’ revival will reference Covid-19 pandemic

-The 55-year-old actress - who will resume her role as Carrie Bradshaw in the upcoming series, titled 'And Just Like That' - has revealed that the show will make the coronavirus crisis part of the storyline.
+Sarah Jessica Parker - who will resume her role as Carrie Bradshaw in the upcoming series, titled “And Just Like That” - has revealed that the show will make the coronavirus crisis part of the storyline.

 Speaking about the coronavirus pandemic, she said: "It will obviously be part of the storyline, because that’s the City (these characters) live in.
 And how has that changed relationships once friends disappear?
 I have great faith that the writers are going to examine it all ...